swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

   output_classes: 10
 ```

-You can now commit and push the above changes to trigger a change on the remote
+You can now commit and push the above changes to trigger the pipeline on the
-repository.
+remote repository.

-This time, **do not** execute `dvc repro` locally but let the cluster pod handle
+This time, **do not** execute `dvc repro` or `dvc exp run` locally.
+Let the
-the job for you.
-Push the changes to the remote repository.
+cluster pod handle the experiments for you.

 ```sh title="Execute the following command(s) in a terminal"
 # Add all the files